 Shrimp are more of a cold water animal, but they can sometimes be found in warmer waters as well, especially at lower depths (perhaps placing a shrimp farm beneath another farm like one for salmon would allow us to increase our calories per acre even more).

 There are over 30,000 different known types of algae, most of which thrive in salt water.
-Algae is a single celled plant.
+Algae is a single-celled plant.
 They do not have stems, they do not have roots.
 They do not sprout leaves, and they do not grow trunks.
-Algae take the advantages the seaweed and kelp have in rapid growth, and crank it up to eleven.
+Algae take the advantages the seaweed and kelp have in rapid growth and crank it up to eleven.
 By being even simpler and less complex than seaweed, algae can grow and reproduce even faster.
-The average farmed algae grows 20-30 times faster than land based food crops.
+The average farmed algae grow 20-30 times faster than land-based food crops.
 They are however usually more sensitive to pollutants and parasites than most other crops.

-But now one Austrian company has developed a closed loop system that can reliably produce 80 tons of algae per acre annually.
+But now one Austrian company has developed a closed-loop system that can reliably produce 80 tons of algae per acre annually.
 Compare that again with the 12.1 tons we get from corn and you can see just how massive this figure is.
-Whats more is that the most common algae they have been using is spirulina, mentioned in an earlier blog here.
+What’s more is that the most common algae they have been using are called spirulina, mentioned in an earlier blog here.
 Spirulina is a flexible algae that can live in fresh or salt water, and in highly acidic environments, in addition, it is extremely high in nutrients and protein, even though it is a plant.